-Study protocol for promoting respectful maternity care initiative to assess, measure and design interventions to reduce disrespect and abuse during childbirth in Kenya
+Study protocol for promoting respectful maternity care initiative to assess, measure and design interventions to reduce disrespect and abuse during childbirth in Kenya (PDF)

 Warren,Charlotte; Njuki,Rebecca; Abuya,Timothy; Ndwiga,Charity; Maingi,Jane Serwanga; Mbehero,Faith; Muteti,Louisa; Njeru,Anne; Karanja,Joseph; Olenja,Joyce; Gitonga,Lucy; Rakuom,Chris; Bellows,Benjamin